linkingvision/rapidonvif/Readme.md

-# If you want get latest rapidonvif library with latest gsoap, mail to info@linkingvision.com #
 Gsoap based ONVIF C++ lib:
 including server and client, support ProfileS and ProfileG, support Event.
 This lib will be used by http://sourceforge.net/projects/onvifmanager/